VEWOXIC/FITS/README.md

 # FITS: Modeling Time Series with 10k parameters

 This is the official implementation of FITS.
-Please fun the scripts in scripts\FITS for results.
+Please run the scripts in scripts\FITS for results.
 Scripts without `_best` are for ablation study and grid search for parameters.
 Scripts with `_best` are for multiple run on the optimal parameters.

 See updates here: [Update](#update)